How's Your Score?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — How many late payments have you made?

-- Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+- Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-Improving your credit is the first step in purchasing a home.
+We're used to working with all levels of FICO scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.